HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

     ​	      **OR**
     ​    verify an Individual Profile Photo previously associated with the identity
   - In cases when an Identity Provider is unable to verify their control of either a mobile phone number or an email address that an individual claims to be associated with their identity, identity assurance does not meet IAL1.5
-  - Declaration of identity attestation by the individual indicates that all submitted information including first name, last name, date of birth, and home street address represents their own identity
+  - Declaration of Identity attestation by the individual indicates that all submitted information including first name, last name, date of birth, and home street address represents their own identity

 IAL1.5 identity verification is the lowest level of identity assurance that can establish a unique human identity that exists in the real world.
 IAL1.5 is expected to map to many existing systems’ procedures for enabling patient electronic access to data at a single health system (2).
-Although this level of identity verification may be relevant to prevent duplicates in medical record systems and has a role in verifying demographic information used in patient matching between HIPAA Covered Entities, the lack of in-person or virtual match of an individual to a photo on identity evidence or their control of an authenticator associated with evidence or Digital Identity generally does not provide high confidence in the identity of the individual.
+Although this level of identity verification may be relevant to prevent duplicates in medical record systems and has a role in verifying demographic information used in patient matching between HIPAA Covered Entities, the lack of in-person or virtual match of an individual to a photo on identity evidence or of their control of an authenticator associated with evidence or Digital Identity generally does not provide high confidence in the identity of the individual.

 ​

 - **IAL1.6** requirements:
-  - US state- or nationally-issued photo ID confirmed by comparison to individual PLUS mail notice to address of record or send equivalent notice via email address or phone number associated with the person in records
+  - US state- or nationally-issued photo ID confirmed by comparison to individual
-  - Declaration of identity attestation by the individual indicates that all submitted information including first name, last name, date of birth, and home street address represents their own identity
+  - Declaration of Identity attestation by the individual indicates that all submitted information including first name, last name, date of birth, and home street address represents their own identity
   - Verify the individual's physical residential Address of Record
-  - Send a notice of identity verification, including an email or telephone contact information for the Identity Provider, by postal mail to the verified Address of Record, or to an email address or mobile number that had already been registered to the person in the Identity Provider’s system OR that appears on a utility bill to their name that is additionally submitted as identity evidence and is consistent with other evidence.
+  - Send a notice of identity verification, including an email or telephone contact information for the Identity Provider, by postal mail to the verified Address of Record, or to an email address or mobile number that had already been registered to the person in the Identity Provider’s system OR that appears on a utility bill in their name that is additionally submitted as identity evidence and is consistent with other evidence.
 The absence of multiple pieces of identity evidence in IAL1.6 is mitigated by this notice.
 {:.bg-info}

 ​